nidrissi/idrissi.eu/content/post/git-2-theory/index.md

 As you may know, this entire website is hosted in a [Git repository on GitHub](https://github.com/nidrissi/nidrissi).
 If you see anything wrong above, please [raise an issue there 🙂](https://github.com/nidrissi/nidrissi/issues).
-If you'd just like to talk or comment about this article, [you can also start a new discussion](https://github.com/nidrissi/nidrissi/discussion).